 Spain offers numerous interesting study opportunities, but you should inform yourself thoroughly before choosing a university.
 Some of the best are:

 - Barcelona Graduate School of Economics, in Barcelona

 - IESE Business School, in Madrid

 Prepare to apply

-You should remember that each programme’s website should be your go-to mentor.
+You should remember that the study programme’s website should be your go-to mentor.
 Each Spanish Master’s application is customised by its university, so you should get the specifics directly from the source.

-You will be charged an application fee with the submission, so be prepared and put money away especially for this first process.
+You will be charged an application fee with the submission, so be prepared and put money aside especially for this first step.
 Also, although you could consider this advice redundant, you should apply to something you are sure you want to attend.